OctopusDeploy/blog/blog/2019-10/multi-environment-lambda-deployments/index.md

 When using aliases, the concept of a production environment becomes murkier.
 You may be forced to describe the production environment as *when a Lambda is called from the production host myapp.com*, and then describe the test environment as *when a Lambda is called from the test host test.myapp.com*.

 We are now in the position of pushing the concept of environmental awareness down from the infrastructure into the code.
-Our Lambda code has to be aware of the context in which it was called (by tracking the request hostname for example) and tag any log entries accordingly.
+Our Lambda code has to be aware of the context in which it was called (by tracking the request hostname for example) and tagging log entries accordingly.
 This then means our security rules need to consider whether the log entry was tagged with *test* or *production*.

 Now your challenge is to tag each log entry, catch all exceptions, create a security rule that scans each CloudWatch log for a specific tag, and limits access to log entries accordingly.

 Alternatively, consider the case where a Lambda eventually interacts with a database.
 You would be hard-pressed to find anyone who advocates for placing test and production data in the same database, which means you will have different databases for each environment.
-Just as our code had to be made aware of the context in which it was called to tag log entries appropriately, it also need to know which database it should interact with.
+Just as our code had to be made aware of the context in which it was called to tag log entries appropriately, it also needs to know which database it should interact with.
 Even if your Lambda doesn’t interact directly with a database, it will eventually call one that does, and so it needs to pass this environmental awareness along with each call.

 Now your challenge is to create a security rule that allows only a Lambda called in the production context to interact with production data.
 Keep in mind the production Lambda might be exactly the same as the Test Lambda, and the only thing differentiating it is the context in which it is called.

-As you can see, these two seeming trivial security exercises become unmanageable very quickly, and we haven’t even discussed rate limiting, network segmentation, distributed tracing...
+As you can see, these two seemingly trivial security exercises become unmanageable very quickly, and we haven’t even discussed rate limiting, network segmentation, distributed tracing…

 ## Hell is not being able to describe your environments

 Most non-functional requirements eventually need to be expressed in the form of security, networking, or monitoring rules, and these rules need to be defined per environment.
-It seems obvious, but this implies that you need to be able to define environments.
+It seems obvious, but this implies you need to be able to define environments.

 When environmental awareness is pushed down from the infrastructure layer into the code itself (as it must be when your production code can literally be the same code as your test code), defining an environment becomes tricky, and guaranteeing that environment based rules are enforced is almost impossible.